guillermo20/build-it-bigger/README.md

 * Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
 * Have the app display a loading indicator while the joke is being fetched from the server.
 * Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.

+# NOTES:

+* keep in mind that the ip to connect to the backend server is placed on the build.gradle file of the main app folder. if it doesn't connect to the backend server you should do this steps.

+    1.- place your local ip (not localhost ip) on the Builder api of the asynctask class.

+    2.- Edit the Run Configuration for your Appengine backend module:
+        Run->Edit Configurations, select your AppEngine configuration.
+        Uncheck 'Synchronize with build.gradle configuration'.
+        Change the 'Server Address' to 0.0.0.0

+    3.- Re-run your Appengine module.